Subjects: French | Spanish

 I spent the following semester studying in France, attending classes at the university and working with a team developing software to help children with disabilities to learn life skills.
 Throughout that time, I lived with a very kind and encouraging French family in their rural home outside the village of Estrées-Saint-Denis.
 I heard and spoke only French during my whole stay, both at school and at home.
 The experience was educational and rewarding in so many ways, and nothing short of amazing!

-And now, even though I completed my formal education years ago, I continue to study French and use it at every opportunity.
 It would be a pleasure for me to help you learn this beautiful language, whether it's for a class you're currently taking or to prepare you for a continental excursion.
 Whatever your purpose, you'll find that learning and practicing in a one-on-one scenario is a very effective—and comfortable—way to develop your foreign-language skills!